Catcher3486/politics-predicted/readme.txt

-This project is to test ML methods on Kaggle datasets
+This project is to test ML methods on Kaggle datasets, including:
+- Linear regression